Explicit $L^2$ bounds for the Riemann $\zeta$ function

-In case \eqref{bigthm1} of Theorem~\ref{thm:main}, only the bound from Theorem~\ref{th:z/s-all} is shown, since it is always stronger than the one from Theorem~\ref{thzeta}.
-In case \eqref{bigthm12}, the threshold $10^{\sage{Exp_12}}$ is the order of magnitude of the exact $T$ where the second bound becomes better than the first, meaning that such $T$ would sit in $(10^{\sage{Exp_12-1}},10^{\sage{Exp_12}}]$; mind that the constant $\sage{C_12_opt_main}$ is the result of a calculation that depends on the threshold itself, namely, on how the third order term in Theorem~\ref{th:z/s-all} is being absorbed.
+In case \eqref{bigthm1} of Theorem~\ref{thm:main}, we only show the bound from Theorem~\ref{th:z/s-all}, since it is always stronger than the one from Theorem~\ref{thzeta}.
+In case \eqref{bigthm12}, we chose $T=10^{\sage{Exp_12}}$ because the threshold where the second bound is better than the first sits in $(10^{\sage{Exp_12-1}},10^{\sage{Exp_12}}]$.